 - Cumulative GPA - displays in Degree progress Section above audit; GPA is overall GPA from MySlice.

 NOTE FOR GRADUATE STUDENTS:

-The exception to this is a CAS under the Law career is a different degree from the graduate CAS and will be 2 separate audits since 2 different careers.
-The duplicate student header information issue is being addressed and with hopes of a quick resolution!
+If student has a CAS under the Law career and a CAS under the graduate career, there will be 2 separate audits since 2 different careers.

 Worksheet Format Types:

 The worksheet automatically defaults to the Student View.